SCWells72/sirono-common/documents/Fresh Dev Deployment Checklist.md

 - [ ] Enable External Sharing Model
 - [ ] Update the Opportunity Sharing Model to Private
 - [ ] Enable Notes
+- [ ] Enable Report and Dashboard Folder Sharing (available only in Salesfoce Classic setup menu)

 ### After the initial deployment, be sure to publish your Site changes in your community.
 - Go to Setup > Communities > Manage